FAQ NBT Online

 Yes, kindly contact firstname.lastname@example.org

-16. Can I change my online test after the 10 June if I choose the pen and paper test?
+16. Can I write the pen and paper test?